WHY WE’RE HERE

 Before NCQA, health care was operating data-free and “in the dark.”

 We were founded as an independent nonprofit in 1990 to “turn on the lights.”

 WHAT WE DO

 We use measurement, transparency and accountability to highlight top performers and drive improvement.

 Since 2008, our mission has brought us closer to where care is delivered: We’ve grown to measure the quality of medical providers and practices.

 Government and private sector clients hire us through contracts and grants to help them measure and improve quality.

 At NCQA, we succeed on the basis of our quality products and services and the ethical way we do business.
 NCQA’s maintains a reputation for high ethical standards.
 NCQA’s Code of Conduct documents our commitment to such ethical behavior.

-Our annual report highlights stories and milestones of the previous year.
 What we are most proud of: